-- Facility is a designated Major. - Facility continuously or routinely exceeds its design flow. - Facility that exceeds its design population equivalent (PE) for $BOD_5$ whether or not its design flow is being exceeded. - Facility (whether primarily domestic or industrial) that alters its production process throughout the year. - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. - Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH3) - Facility is a municipality with a Design Flow $\geq 22,500$ gpd. - Other please justify. - ✓ The permittee is required to conduct WET test for this facility.
+Facility continuously or routinely exceeds its design flow.

+Facility that exceeds its design population equivalent (PE) for BOD5 whether or not its design flow is being exceeded.

+- Facility (whether primarily domestic or industrial) that alters its production process throughout the year. - Facility handles large quantities of toxic substances, or substances that are toxic in large amounts. - Facility has Water Quality-based Effluent Limitations for toxic substances (other than NH3) - Facility is a municipality with a Design Flow \geq 22,500 gpd. - Other please justify.

+\checkmark The permittee is required to conduct WET test for this facility.